yuki-yano/delete-mark.nvim/README.md

 ## Usage

-Call the setup function will default map to `<C-e>` or execute `ToggleDeleteMark`.
+Call the setup function will default map to `<C-e>` or execute `DeleteMarkToggle`.

-To delete comments, including inner code, execute `EjectDeleteMark`.
+To delete comments, including inner code, execute `DeleteMarkEject`.

 ```lua
 require('delete-mark').setup({